Members: please login before registering for an event.

 These behind-the-scenes evenings offer a rare glimpse into the creative process, with candid insights from the cast, creative team and directors.
 It’s a chance to learn about the piece, the production and how one goes about making an opera.
 During this event we will also have the opportunity to enjoy one or two singers perform for us from the respective productions.

-The evening will start with drinks and nibbles and last around 90 minutes.
+The evening will start at 7pm with drinks and nibbles and last around 90 minutes.

 Our second event will be Partenope Unwrapped, Handel’s first operatic rom com.